Bowman Consulting Group (NASDAQ:BWMN) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Bowman Consulting Group (NASDAQ:BWMN) from a buy rating to a hold rating in a report issued on Thursday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Bowman Consulting Group (NASDAQ:BWMN) from a hold rating to a sell rating in a research report released on Wednesday morning, Zacks.com reports.

 According to Zacks, “Bowman Consulting Group Ltd. provides planning, engineering, construction management, commissioning, environmental consulting, geomatics, survey, land procurement and other technical services to customers operating in a diverse set of regulated end markets.
 Bowman Consulting Group Ltd. is headquartered in Reston, Virginia. “

-A number of other analysts also recently issued reports on BWMN.
-B. Riley assumed coverage on shares of Bowman Consulting Group in a report on Tuesday, June 1st.
-They set a buy rating and a $19.00 price objective for the company.
-DA Davidson assumed coverage on shares of Bowman Consulting Group in a report on Tuesday, June 1st.
-They set a buy rating and a $18.00 price objective for the company.
+Several other equities analysts also recently weighed in on the stock.
+B. Riley began coverage on shares of Bowman Consulting Group in a research note on Tuesday, June 1st.
+They issued a buy rating and a $19.00 price target on the stock.
+DA Davidson initiated coverage on shares of Bowman Consulting Group in a research note on Tuesday, June 1st.
+They issued a buy rating and a $18.00 price target on the stock.

-Bowman Consulting Group (NASDAQ:BWMN) last posted its quarterly earnings data on Tuesday, August 10th.
-The company reported $0.14 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.07 by $0.07.
-On average, equities analysts expect that Bowman Consulting Group will post 0.23 EPS for the current year.
+Bowman Consulting Group (NASDAQ:BWMN) last posted its quarterly earnings results on Tuesday, August 10th.
+The company reported $0.14 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.07 by $0.07.
+On average, research analysts anticipate that Bowman Consulting Group will post 0.23 earnings per share for the current year.

-Institutional investors have recently bought and sold shares of the business.
-Neuberger Berman Group LLC bought a new stake in Bowman Consulting Group in the second quarter worth $217,000.
-Boston Partners bought a new stake in Bowman Consulting Group in the second quarter worth $280,000.
-Russell Investments Group Ltd. bought a new stake in Bowman Consulting Group in the second quarter worth $807,000.
-Skylands Capital LLC bought a new stake in Bowman Consulting Group in the second quarter worth $834,000.
-Finally, Vanguard Group Inc. bought a new stake in Bowman Consulting Group in the second quarter worth $1,011,000.
-1.71% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently added to or reduced their stakes in BWMN.
+Morgan Stanley acquired a new stake in Bowman Consulting Group during the second quarter worth about $51,000.
+Neuberger Berman Group LLC acquired a new stake in Bowman Consulting Group during the second quarter worth about $217,000.
+Boston Partners acquired a new stake in Bowman Consulting Group during the second quarter worth about $280,000.
+Point72 Asset Management L.P. acquired a new stake in Bowman Consulting Group during the second quarter worth about $345,000.
+Finally, Federated Hermes Inc. acquired a new stake in Bowman Consulting Group during the second quarter worth about $416,000.
+Hedge funds and other institutional investors own 1.71% of the company’s stock.

 About Bowman Consulting Group